-25. Internal Audit Function
+27. Internal Audit Function

 The Group's internal audit has been outsourced to an independent service provider i.e. Vaersa Advisory Sdn.
-Bhd. ("Vaersa") which had replaced RCA Corporate Services Sdn.
-Bhd.. with effect from 31 July 2020 to carry out the internal audit function.
+Bhd. ("Vaersa") to carry out the internal audit function.
 The outsourced internal auditors report directly to the AC and provide the Board with a reasonable assurance of adequacy of the scope, functions and resources of the internal audit function.